-Information about MySchoolBucks You can monitor your student's school meal account by setting up a free account at www.myschoolbucks.com.
+Information about MySchoolBucks

+You can monitor your student's school meal account by setting up a free account at www.myschoolbucks.com.
 You will need your student's state ID#, which can be supplied to you by the school office or the Food Service office.
 In addition to checking your student's meal balance online, parents may use their VISA or Mastercard to make an online payment.

+Meal Accounts

-Meal Accounts Meal policy and information can be located on the district website.
+Meal policy and information can be located on the district website.
 It is our policy to never deny a student meal.
 We recognize that students who are hungry do not perform as well in the classroom.
 Parents are notified via email when student accounts reach a low balance of \$10.00.
 Parents are also notified via email when student accounts reach a negative amount.
 In addition, all Middle School and High School students are verbally told that they need to bring lunch money once they have a negative account.
 Parents will be notified via letter when student accounts drop below -\$25.00.
 If a student account reaches -\$50.00, the account will be turned over to the District Office for collection.
 Students at the Middle School and High School lose their ala carte privileges when they have a negative account.
 They can continue to use their account for a school meal, but not ala carte purchases.

 If you are having financial difficulty, please complete and submit a free/reduced meal application.

-Dress Code (Policy JCDB) Neatness, decency and good taste are emphasized as guidelines for the dress code.
+Dress Code (Policy JCDB)

+Neatness, decency and good taste are emphasized as guidelines for the dress code.
 The principal shall make the final determination regarding the appropriateness of a student's appearance.

 Students who are inappropriately dressed will be required to change their clothing.

-- Clothing should be appropriate and in good taste for school. - Gang related clothing (including, but not limited to sagging pants that cause one's underwear to show, long chains, and bandanas) is not appropriate. - Neither is clothing that has liquor or tobacco advertising, drugs, drug symbols, drug paraphernalia, obscene/profane language or graphics. - Any type of sleeveless garments must have a 1-inch shoulder strap over both shoulders unless a sleeved shirt is worn under or over the garment.
+- Clothing should be appropriate and in good taste for school. - Gang related clothing (including, but not limited to sagging pants that cause one's underwear to show, long chains, and bandanas) is not appropriate. - Neither is clothing that has liquor or tobacco advertising, drugs, drug symbols, drug paraphernalia, obscene/profane language or graphics. - Costume-like clothing(including, but not limited to animal like features, fairy tale characters or any other fictional characters) is not permitted during the school day unless specific school wide theme days have been scheduled. - No face coverings (including face paint) are permitted other than for medical or religious purposes.

+- Any type of sleeveless garment must have a 1-inch shoulder strap over both shoulders unless a sleeved shirt is worn under or over the garment.
 No undergarments should be visible.
 This includes tank tops, dresses, spaghetti strap shirts, and sweater tops.
 The mid-section/torso, back and hips must be covered.
 Low cut tops that reveal cleavage are not acceptable in the school setting. - Skirts may be no shorter than mid-thigh length.
 (This includes slits, cuts, or openings on shorts or skirts.)
 A fingertip measurement is considered an appropriate approximation for length. - Athletic shorts are acceptable, no spandex shorts will be permitted during the school day. - Hats or hoods are not to be worn once inside the building, during school hours. - Students may be asked to return bulky coats and hooded sweatshirts to their lockers. - Students who wear inappropriate clothing will be required to change to P.E. clothes, turn a shirt inside out, or make a phone call to obtain proper clothing.